Ryougi-yukiro/MMGS/README.md

 ```

 ### Step.3 CV
 Users can customize the model they need, the function uses the norm reaction by default, the given environment parameters can be obtained from the previous results , fold number represents the number of folds, reshuffle represents the number of repetitions.
-In RM.G mode, the available models are rrBLUP, LASSO,EN,RR,BA,BB,BC,BL,BRR,RKHS,MKRKHS,SVM,RF and LightGBM.
+In RM.G mode, the available models are rrBLUP,GLUP,LASSO,EN,RR,BA,BB,BC,BL,BRR,RKHS,MKRKHS,SVM,RF and LightGBM.
 ```R
 #Check pheno
 pheno<-LbyE[which(as.character(LbyE$line_code)%in%c("line_code",as.character(geno$line_code))),];